 It can be a sickening feeling when a new holiday gift breaks or is subject to theft not long after purchase.
 If you purchased the item with your Prime Rewards Visa, however, you might be in luck.
 The card offers a purchase protection benefit that can cover new, eligible purchases for up to 120 days against theft or damage.
 Claims are limited to $500 each and up to $50,000 total per account.

-Should you open an Amazon Prime Rewards Visa Signature Card for the holidays?
+Should you open a Prime Visa card for the holidays?

-There’s no question that the Amazon Prime Rewards Visa Signature Card is one of the best credit cards for shopping on Amazon in 2022.
+There’s no question that the Prime Visa card is one of the best credit cards for shopping on Amazon in 2023.
 The fact that the card has no annual fee is a big plus.

 On the other hand, you shouldn’t open an account if you plan to revolve a balance from month to month.
 The variable APR on the card ranges from 17.24 percent to 25.24 percent, based on credit and other factors.
 If you carry a balance, the interest charges you’d pay could easily offset any rewards you’d earn.
 Plus, carrying a balance could increase your credit utilization ratio (and might lower your credit score, too).

-Worried you won’t qualify for an Amazon Prime Rewards Visa Signature Card due to credit problems?
+Worried you won’t qualify for a Prime Visa card due to credit problems?
 The Amazon Prime Store Card* from Synchrony may accept applicants with fair credit.
-You can read our Amazon store cards vs. Amazon Visa credit cards comparison for more information on how these cards stack up against each other.
+You can read our Amazon store cards vs. Prime Visa credit cards comparison for more information on how these cards stack up against each other.

 The bottom line

-As the holiday season approaches, it could be a great time to take advantage of the higher rewards rate that the Amazon Prime Rewards Visa Signature Card has to offer.
+As the holiday season approaches, it could be a great time to take advantage of the higher rewards rate that the Prime Visa card has to offer.
 Just be sure that you’re committed to using your credit card responsibly.
 On-time payments and paying your full statement balance off each month are essential with any credit card you open if you want to avoid debt and credit problems down the road.

-*All information about the Amazon Prime Rewards Visa Signature Card and Amazon Prime Store Card has been collected independently by Bankrate and has not been reviewed or approved by the issuer.
+*All information about the Amazon Prime Store Card has been collected independently by Bankrate and has not been reviewed or approved by the issuer.